rharbird/microbit-challenges/docs/source/introduction/getting_started.rst

 Source: https://microbit.org/guide/features/

 You can program micro:bit using several languages: MicroPython, C++ or JavaScript.
 This tutorial will focus on programming micro:bit using
-MicroPython, but if you already are familiar with Python, or you're looking for extra challenge, look at the section for `other languages`_.
-C/C++ might be useful in particular, as it's the main language used to program embedded devices.
+MicroPython, but if you already are familiar with Python, or you're looking for extra challenge, look at the section for `programming micro:bit with other laguages`_.
+C/C++ might be useful in particular, as it's the main language used to program the embedded devices.

 .. _languages: https://microbit.org/code/

 MicroPython is a version of Python_ , that's designed to run on microcontrollers like micro:bit.
-Programming in Python is basically writing a series of steps to be executed (it's an *imperative* language), as you will see below when writing your first program.
+Programming in Python is basically writing a series of steps to be executed (it's an *imperative* language), as you will see later when writing your first program.

 .. _Python: https://www.python.org/

 The following sections will walk you through coding using micro:bit, including basics of programming and micro:bit's features.
+Feel free to skip over the parts you are confident in and choose the parts that you need.